apainintheneck/sta.css/README.md

 - 1 custom theme(purple).

-####Todo:
-- ~~Change button design.~~
+#### Todo:
+- Add more buttons(clear, light, dark).
+- Add default colors.
-- Change box design to allow full width images inside.
+- Allow full width media inside boxes.
+- Style default `<hr>` tags.
-- Create three more basic themes.
+- Create two more basic themes.
-- Add the ability to select text easily between code tags(user-select: all; not supported in all browsers).
+- Create two photo themes(light and dark).
+- Create test page.
+- Add fixed headers and footers.
+- Create custom tables.
+- Create custom lists(ul and ol).
+- Create alerts without js.
 - Find out how to merge only certain files between gh-pages and main branches(might be able to use .gitignore for this purpose).
 - Find out how to change CSS @import statement in the sta.css file to allow multiple different config-sta.css files to be changed to allow themes to be tried in realtime.
 - Add the ability to zoom when images are clicked without js.
-- Add modals without js to be used for menu bars.
+- Add modals without js.
-- Add fixed headers and footers.